 - have been registered for Free School Meals in the last six years, referred to as "Ever 6", or

-- have been in local authority care for 6 months or more (now one day or more), referred to as "Looked After", or
+- have been in local authority care, referred to as "Looked After", or

 - whose parents are in the Armed Forces.

 How we spend this money is outlined in our Pupil Premium Strategy document.